philsbln/gardener-ipv6/README.md

 ### Preventing NAT for PODs

 When routing the POD v6 addressess, it does not make sense to hide them behind the Node IP.
 The switch controlling that looks like a wierd side effect… make shure IPv6 range ist *not* passed to `--cluster-cidr`of the kube proxy.

+### Assigning adresses to Services

+- There is a IPv6 related bug in *kube-apiserver* that keeps crashing if ```service-cidr``` is larger than ```/112```.
+- It may be useful to use global ipv6 address space here to enable cluster to cluster exposure of services
+- For a PoC, using [ULA/RFC 4193](https://datatracker.ietf.org/doc/html/rfc4193) is totally valid.

 ## Gardener Configuration Proposal